shapeoko/Docs/content/zaxis.md

 [![exploded view of Z-axis](tPictures/PS20030.svg)](content/tPictures/PS20030-100.svg)

 Turn the eccentric nuts on the Spindle Carriage Assembly (**\#3**) so that they move the matching V-wheels as far as possible from the opposing static V-wheels (think of them as pairs, one movable with an eccentric nut, the other unmoving).
 Slide the Spindle Carriage Assembly onto the Z-Axis Rail Assembly, match it up with the Delrin Lead nut and turning the threaded rod using the flexible coupler, bring the Spindle Carriage Assembly up so that the V-wheels are completely on the MakerSlide V-rail.
 Be careful not to nick or damage the Delrin V-wheels, or to cross-thread the Delrin Lead nut.
-Carefully adjust the eccentric nuts so that the MakerSlide is held in place firmly, but not so tight as to damage the Delrin V-wheels --- they should turn when one rotates the coupler/threaded rod.
+Carefully adjust the eccentric nuts so that the MakerSlide is held in place firmly, but not so tight as to damage the Delrin V-wheels --- they should turn when one rotates the coupler/threaded rod, moving the spindle carriage assembly up or down.

 ##Sub Gantry (PS20031)